ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

 2. **Define the Graph**: Specify the graph structure within the tag using your desired graph generation method.
 Use DOT language to specify your graph, to learn how to use DOT language, navigate to https://graphviz.org/
 3. **Set Attributes**: Customize the behavior and appearance of the graph using XML attributes.
 The element supports a variety of attributes to cater to different question types and requirements:
     - `preserve-ordering`: Boolean.
 If set to `True`, it requires the answer sequence to match exactly.
     - `answers`: String.
 String of an array of node labels representing the correct answer.
-(Example: "[A,B,C]")
+(Example: '["A","B","C"]')
     - `partial-credit`: Boolean.
 If set to `True`, it allows partial credit for partially correct sequences.
     - `directed`: Boolean.
 Specify whether the graph is directed.
     - `engine`: String.
 Defines the layout engine for graph rendering (default is `"dot"`).